Morocco’s Imperial Cities by First Class rail and ferry

 Day 1 – London to Barcelona

 Your holiday begins as you enter stunningly restored St. Pancras International station.
 Take your time to appreciate the splendour of the magnificent glass roof, then sit back, relax and watch the countryside swish past as you travel by Eurostar to Paris at speeds of up to 186mph.
 Enjoy the light meal and drinks served on board in Standard Premier Class (Eurostar’s 1st class for leisure travellers).
 On arrival at the Gare du Nord your taxi transfer will take you across Paris to the Gare de Lyon where you join the high-speed TGV service for your onward journey south through France and Spain to Barcelona.
-On arrival at Barcelona Sants station make your own way on foot the short distance to your hotel for tonight, the highly-rated Gran Hotel Torre Catalunya (4 star).
+On arrival at Barcelona Sants station make your own way on foot the short distance to your hotel for tonight, the highly-rated Nobu Hotel (4 star).

 Day 2 – Barcelona to Cordoba